 The most common cancer in men in the United States is prostate cancer.
 It impacts one in eight men, and your risk increases as you age.

-In 2025, the American Cancer Society estimates nearly 314,000 men will be diagnosed with prostate cancer.
-That includes roughly 6,200 men in Indiana and 12,350 in Illinois.
-If you're one of them, the diagnosis and treatment options can be confusing.
+In 2026, the American Cancer Society estimates nearly 333,830 men will be diagnosed with prostate cancer in the U.S. If you're one of them, the diagnosis and treatment options can be confusing.

-Fortunately, prostate cancer survival rates are high — especially when doctors catch it early.
+Fortunately, prostate cancer survival rates are high — especially when doctors catch the cancer early.
 Routine prostate cancer screening can detect disease when it's most treatable.
 In fact, when doctors identify prostate cancer before it spreads, the survival rate is nearly 100 percent after five years.

-Here, James Siegert, DO, chairman of the Department of Surgery and board-certified surgeon at Franciscan Health Urology Olympia Fields, explains the importance of screening and the wide variety of prostate cancer treatment options available.
+Franciscan Health physicians explain the importance of screening and the wide variety of prostate cancer treatment options available.

 Key Takeaways: Prostate Cancer Screening And Treatment